 In the first few days of school, distributing a getting-to-know-you questionnaire to students (or to their parents, if you teach young kids), is the most efficient way to gather information about every child.
 Most teachers already have some version of this, where we ask about students’ favorite books or music, learn about their favorite hobbies and sports.

 On my forms, I have also asked about whether my students have any health or allergy issues, what kind of technology they have at home, and whether their time is split between more than one household.
 For older students, I would also ask about outside responsibilities like jobs or extracurricular activities, so I know what else is competing for students’ time.
-If you don’t already have a form you like to use, I have created a nice set of editable Student Inventories for six separate age groups that will get the job done.
+If you don’t already have a form you like to use, I have created a nice set of editable Student Inventories for four separate age groups that will get the job done.

 While you’re at it, take time now to learn how to pronounce each student’s name correctly, and what they prefer to be called.
 This makes a big difference.